 In the context of working with a realtor to buy or sell a home, “agency” refers to the legal relationship and responsibilities between the realtor (real estate agent) and their client (buyer or seller).
 Understanding agency is crucial because it defines the level of representation, loyalty, and fiduciary duties the realtor owes to their client.
+You can browse this Real Estate Agent Reviews to find the right one, as firsthand experiences from previous clients can offer valuable insights into an agent’s professionalism and effectiveness.
 Here are the common types of agency relationships in real estate:

 1. Seller’s Agent (Listing Agent):